Visit our other Wisconsin Historical Society websites!

 Date: 1950 ca.

-Description: View of the great workroom of the administration building, designed by Frank Lloyd Wright.
+Description: Nighttime view of the S.C.
+Johnson Wax Company research tower, designed by Frank Lloyd Wright.

 Date: 1920 ca.